 Meemure owns an exceptional beauty of nature with Lakegala Mountain and rich with traditional Sri Lankan styles.

-It is located at the border of Kandy district and Matale district.
+It is located at the border of the Kandy district and Matale district.
 Known as one of the utmost secluded villages in Sri Lanka with a population of 400 families.

-It was used as a film location for the famous movie “Sooriya Arana” children’s movie sometime back, what we enjoyed in childhood.
+It was used as a film location for the famous movie “Sooriya Arana” [children’s movie] sometime back, what we enjoyed in childhood.

-Back in last year December 2015, we planned to get a three days trip to Meemure on a weekend including a Monday.
+Back in December 2015, we planned to get a three day trip to Meemure on a weekend including a Monday.

-We started journey from Fort railway station at 5.55 am in the morning.
-Since it was a Saturday, Train was crowded and couldn’t get a seat for any of us.
+We started the journey from Fort railway station at 5.55 AM in the morning.
+Since it was a Saturday, the Train was crowded and couldn’t get a seat for any of us.